-May 2012

-PT 501 Personal Formation and Development

-Course Description

-This course will provide students with the means to assess their person formation and growth to date.
+WINTER 2013 PT 501 Personal Formation and Development Course Description This course will provide students with the means to assess their person formation and growth to date.
 It will require them to plan steps of growth that will guide them in making choices either while in seminary or while entering ministry.
-It will use insights from the Christian spiritual tradition and from psychology in the form of the Myers-Briggs Type Indicator and contemporary understandings of sexuality.
+It will use insights from the Christian spiritual tradition, from psychology in the form of the Myers-Briggs Type Indicator.
 It will provide a structure for evaluating personal vocational development and sexuality as these bear on preparing for and applying ministry.

-Class Schedules

-Monday - Friday, May 14-18, 2012

-Note: To facilitate informal interaction I'll spend the lunch hour in the Seminarea in the link above the food court.
-Students are cordially invited to join me there.

-Instructor Information

-Dr. Peter Ralph pralph@ambrose.edu Office L2079

-Students wishing to speak with the professor out of class hours may arrange an appointment via email.
+Class Schedules Wednesdays, January 9-April 3, excepting January 30, the Seminary Retreat.
+6:30 pm - 9:30 pm.
+Wednesday February 13 class will begin at 6:30 pm as usual and at 7:30 pm will reconvene in the Campus Athletic Centre for the lectureship by Dr. Mark Boda, "Reason and Revelation: Sages in Debate."
+Students will write a one page reflection on the implications for their formation of the lecture material and will come prepared to discuss this in class the following week.
+Note: To facilitate informal interaction the professor for the course will be present at 5:30 pm for meal times on Wednesday evenings before class in the Seminary Commons.
+Instructor Information Dr. Peter Ralph pralph@ambrose.edu Office L2079 Students wishing to speak with the professor may arrange an appointment via email.
 Drop in meetings are subject to availability.

-Additional Information

-Students have paid a fee which enables students to take the MBTI electronically, receive a professionally generated description of their type and its application, and establish their profile in the Ministry Placement Office for future use.
-The MBTI profile will be used in PT710 also.
-Students' email addresses will be collected on the first day of class in order to begin this process.
+Additional Information Students have paid a fee which enables them to take the MBTI electronically, receive a professionally generated description of their type and its application, and establish their profile in the Ministry Placement Office for future use.
+The MBTI profile will also be used in PT710 and will become part of the student's eportfolio.
+Students' email addresses will be collected on the first day of class in order to begin the process of completing the MBTI.
 Students should receive the MBTI test instrument in the first week of class and must complete it before the end of the second week.
-See Fern Buszowski, Manager of the Practicum Program and Career Development Centre at CTS with any issues.
-A significant portion of this course cannot be completed without completing the MBTI. fbuszowski@ambrose.edu 403-410-2908
+A significant portion of this course cannot be completed without your MBTI results.
 Advisory regarding Ambrose email addresses.